nhsuk/connecting-to-services/CONTRIBUTING.md

 - Must be readable with meaningful naming, eg no short hand single character variable names
 - Follow our [styleguides](https://github.com/nhsuk/styleguides)
-- Must pass linting with the ruleset from `.eslint.json` (`npm run lint`).
+- Must pass linting with the ruleset from `.eslint.json` (`yarn run lint`).
 Lint will run on all commits, rebases and as part of CI

 ## Testing